buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 Weapon damage is calculated as the sum of the weapon die, Strength (or Dexterity if indicated by Abilities) whether positive or negative, bonuses given by Weapon Lists, bonuses given by Abilities, bonuses given by the weapon, and circumstantial bonuses.

 When a creature reaches 0 (zero) Hit Points, they are considered unconscious, meaning Helpless and Unable to do anything.
-Magical Healing (Spell, Potion...) will bring them conscious and to the healed Hit Points.
+Magical Healing (Spell, Potion...) will bring them back to consciousness and to the healed Hit Points.
 A First Aid check (page ) (DC 12) can be used to bring them conscious at 1 Hit Point.
 If left unconscious after an hour, if nothing has happened to change the situation, the character can make a Fortitude Saving Throw at DC 15; if successful, they return to 1 Hit Point; if failed, they go to -1 and become dying.

 A dying character has negative Hit Points (-1 or less) and is unconscious and helpless.
 They will continue to lose 1 Hit Point per round until the value reaches double their Constitution +10 and the character will die, if not healed.